 Staying in is the new going out.
 Thanks to some of the city’s best nightlife venues, we can still enjoy our favourite music, comedy and entertainment from the comfort of our living room.
 There is no excuse for having a quiet weekend when there is all this to keep us occupied.

-The Royal Scottish National Orchestra (RSNO) has introduced the Friday Night Club where each week they will bring you never seen before concert footage straight to your living room and on Saturdays, The Stand Comedy Club’s‘Saturday Night Live’ show features a lineup of some of the world’s best stand-up comedians broadcasting from their own homes!
+The Royal Scottish National Orchestra (RSNO) has completed its Friday Night Club series but the 15 concerts, featuring never seen before footage, are still available to watch and enjoy online.
+Meanwhile, The Stand Comedy Club’s ‘Saturday Night Live’ shows continue to entertain us virtually with a lineup of some of the world’s best stand-up comedians broadcasting from their own homes!

 We are all figuring out new ways to fill our time and what better use than to learn a new skill and build our knowledge.